-Deciding on a Form of Birth Control
+Deciding Between Types of Birth Control

 Before deciding on a form of birth control, speak with your physician about all the options that are available.
 Your physician can prescribe a form of birth control that best suits your lifestyle depending on:

 - When or if you are planning to start a family

 - Medical reasons, such as hypertension, diabetes, smoking and a history of venous thrombosis

 While some birth control methods are effective for a month at a time, others can last several months and even years.